Class anira::Context#

 Reference to the vector of active session shared pointers

 Get a reference to the static inference queue Returns a reference to the global concurrent queue used for inference requests.
-This is used by InferenceThread to pre-allocate a ConsumerToken on the main thread, enabling allocation-free dequeue from worker threads.
+This is used to construct InferenceThreads (user-managed or WASM worker-driven) that consume from the global queue; dequeueing is non-tokenized and allocation-free.

 Returns: